GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

 * To separate the publish date and time, rearrange the order to have the publish time first.
 * Dashboard - Tableau to be used.
 ### Database
 PostgreSQL Database is going to be used.
 The Excel spreadsheet in this branch is an example of the details and tables we are going to look into in our database.
+We use information from machine learning and apply to make our database more efficient.
 * Channel titles - unique count of videos
 * categories based on views<br/>
 ![image](https://user-images.githubusercontent.com/105166481/199854994-abf33fbb-246e-4009-8028-3487e36524ea.png)